tls54/THz-TDS/README.md

 - Refractive index calculations
 - Plotting functionalities

+## Folders and files
+### Extraction (folder)
+Contains:
+- Extractor.py: hold the class 'Extractor', currently this is a mono class containing all methods for transforming time domian data and extracting material parameters.
+- transfer_functions.py: small file containing definitions for the transfer functions. currently only contains definitions for 0 reflection model.

 ## Requirements
 - Python 3.9
+- Numpy
+- Pandas
 - Scikit-learn
 - Matplotlib

+## Data requirements
+Data being input to the Extractor class/ methods should follow the schematic and structure of the example data sets in the 'Data_sets' folder

 ## Usage
 1. Clone the repository: